 “Totally enthralled from beginning to end – to the sound, movement, colour and story!” – Linde Wilson

-The show was developed during the course of this year and was performed on Youth Day in Theewaterskloof (Grabouw); at the Bruce Road Recreation Centre in Ottery for Recreation and Parks beneficiaries and at the Masque Theatre in October as part of the Muizenberg Children’s Art Festival.
+The show was re-developed during the course of 2018 and performed on Youth Day in Theewaterskloof (Grabouw); at the Bruce Road Recreation Centre in Ottery for Recreation and Parks beneficiaries and at the Masque Theatre in October as part of the Muizenberg Children’s Art Festival.
 This year it was performed at 3 Marchmont Road in Muizenberg and at the Zabalaza Festival.

 Suitable for Foundation phase learners; grades 1 – 3.

 Shows are accompanied by a performing arts workshop.
 Please email us to book or for further details or click the BOOK button at the top of the page.

 We recently published a story book of this show.
 Check out our resources page for further info.

 currently starring: Vincent Meyburgh, Siyawandisa Badi and Naledi Tlailane